balevine/jekyll-deploy/README.md

 * I'd like to make this more generalized, probably with a config file that it reads from.
 I have a config file there that I was messing around with, but it's not actually being used yet.
 Don't be fooled.
 * I also want to add in more error handling.
 * Right now, I suppress all output, but I'd like to generate some useful feedback.
 Just a ton of things.

+## Contributions are welcome!
+* Just send me a Pull Request.